Christopher Alphonse

 terminal

-npm i @calphonse/logger
+npm install @calphonse/logger

 typescript